 Even a positive review against the already submitted negative review does not always correct the impression.
 To understand the mechanism behind this limitation, see our article on RipOffReport.com.

-Loss of capital: This list will not be complete without understanding the implications of a scam review on the financial position of a business.
+Loss of capital: This list will not be complete without understanding the implications of a scam review on the financial position.

 You will begin to wonder, why businesses?
 The very thought that more and more businesses rely on loans is enough to rouse a scare on a possible loss of profit.
 How would one deal with it?

-Given the information on the loss of clients and revenue, negative reviews are sure to cause far more implications than a mere loss of traffic.
+Given the information on the loss of clients and revenue, negative reviews are sure to cause far more implications than mere traffic loss.
 Business owners will not be able to repay loans on time.

 According to Forbes, negative reviews made nearly 95% of consumers stay away from a particular business.
 If you can decipher what this implies, it would be best that you seek a complete removal from RepDigger.com at once.

 How to remove yourself from RepDigger.com

 Like it or not, a RepDigger.com review about you would be available to any query on a search engine.
 This means that your client does not necessarily have to know about RepDigger.com.

 Its ranking advantage on search engines can feature you on the first page.
 Worse still, the RepDigger.com review might be the first item on a search against your name.
 How unfortunate!

 If you do not like that happening to you, you would definitely need to apply appropriate measures in taking it down.